Whyu9-9/ChromeBuiltInAISimpleDemo/README.md

-# Simple ChatGPT Clone with React using Chrome Built-in AI
+# Simple chatbot built using React that utilizes Chrome Gemini Nano's built-in AI

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).